taaaraaa/SQL-Project/README.md

 - Configuring my first github repo
 - Loading data
 - Defining primary key for some of the tables
+- Defining accurate data types for very big numbers.
+They would not go in the scope of big integer, so I had to make the type as varchar!

 ## Future Goals
 - Driving More complex insights
 - Writing More complex SQL functions
-- Doing More data cleaning
+- Doing More data cleaning and QA!